robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

    # Installing with IronPython.
 Creates `ipybot` and `ipyrebot` scripts.
    ipy setup.py install

 The :prog:`setup.py` script accepts several arguments allowing, for example, installation into non-default locations that do not require administrative rights.
 It is also used for creating different distribution packages.
 Run :cli:`python setup.py --help` for more details.

-.. _Windows installer:

 Using Windows installer
 ~~~~~~~~~~~~~~~~~~~~~~~